octeth/octeth-api-docs/api-reference/subscriber-lists.md

 **Error Response:**

-- If the `Lists` parameter is missing or invalid, the response will indicate failure.
+- `1`: Subscriber list IDs are missing.
+(This code is inferred from the error text "Subscriber list ids are missing" in the PHP code.)

 **Example Success Response:**